eigencore/Tlama_124M/README.md

 - **torch.compile Usage**: Improves execution performance by fusing model operations.

 ## Results
-The TinyRB model outperforms GPT-2 (124M) on the HellaSwag benchmark, achieving better performance in text prediction tasks.
+The Tlama model outperforms GPT-2 (124M) on the HellaSwag benchmark, achieving better performance in text prediction tasks.
 Full performance details and analysis can be found in `pending..`.

 ## Future Work
-- Implementation of a scaled version of TinyRB following Scaling Laws.
+- Implementation of a scaled version of Tlama following Scaling Laws.
 - Evaluation on additional natural language understanding benchmarks.
 - Further training optimizations to enhance efficiency and performance.